mikejw/elib-acl/README.md

 Licence
 ---
-Distributed under an Artistic License.
+Distributed under an MIT License.
 See [LICENSE](./LICENSE).